Skip to main content

 • Click the Create button.

-13. Next to Snapshots, click the Create Snapshot icon create new preset to capture this monochrome interpretation.
+13. Next to Snapshots, click the Create Snapshot icon create new preset.

 14. In the New Snapshot pop up: